cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 # Multi-Key AEAD Limits {#mu-limits}

-In the multi-key setting, each user is assumed to have an independent and uniformly distributed key, though nonces may be re-used.
+In the multi-key setting, each user is assumed to have an independent and uniformly distributed key, though nonces may be re-used under different keys (but not repeated under the same key).
 The success probability in attacking one of these many independent keys can be generically bounded by the success probability of attacking a single key multiplied by the number of keys present {{MUSecurity}}, {{GCM-MU}}.
 Absent concrete multi-key bounds, this